-In the review of materiality in fiscal 2022, we reviewed Under the Group's Purpose, as for the businesses that 17 items that had previously been identified as materiality harness the power of trust to solve social issues, we aim based on 18 issues classified into the common metrics to provide value to stakeholders in three areas of value of Planet, People, Prosperity, and Governance.
-And we creation that promote a virtuous circulation, with the key identified 27 Materiality Themes, based on the common phrase "virtuous circulation of funds, assets and capital." indicators ("common metrics") in the "Toward Common By reflecting this in the identification of materiality, among Metrics and Consistent Reporting of Sustainable Value the impact items of materiality of the new materiality, "age Creation" compiled mainly by the world's four largest of 100-year life," "ESG/sustainable management," and accounting firms.
-"Regional ecosystems and the global investment chain This materiality theme was organized from our Purpose (Networking)" are aligned with the three areas of value creation.
+In the review of materiality in fiscal 2022, we reviewed 17 items that had previously been identified as materiality based on 18 issues classified into the common metrics of Planet, People, Prosperity, and Governance.
+And we identified 27 Materiality Themes, based on the common indicators ("common metrics") in the "Toward Common Metrics and Consistent Reporting of Sustainable Value Creation" compiled mainly by the world's four largest accounting firms.

-and management strategy themes into items related to the society and values that we want to realize.
+This materiality theme was organized from our Purpose and management strategy themes into items related to the society and values that we want to realize.
 After discussions with the Executive Committee, various advisory committees, and top management, the Board of Directors resolved to identify 11 materiality items in three categories, with completeness and uniqueness of the Company.